bit-badger/Giraffe.Htmx/README.md

       ]
 ```

+If you want to load htmx from unpkg, `Htmx.Script.minified` or `Htmx.Script.unminified` can be used to load the script in your HTML trees.

 ## Feedback / Help

 The author hangs out in the #htmx-general channel of the [htmx Discord server](https://htmx.org/discord) and the #web channel of the [F# Software Foundation's Slack server](https://fsharp.org/guides/slack/).